-I do suffer from all sorts of allergies, though, and hearing that the Xiaomi Mi Air Purifier cleans the air from allergens as well as other harmful microscopic particles – and it doesn’t cost an arm and a leg like most highly reviewed air purifiers do – I decided to give it a try.
+I do suffer from all sorts of allergies, too, and hearing that the Xiaomi Mi Air Purifier (2S or later) cleans the air from allergens as well as other harmful microscopic particles – and it doesn’t cost an arm and a leg like most of the other highly reviewed air purifiers do – I decided to give it a try.

 I did a lot of research before making the purchase and I concluded that the Mi Air Purifier is the safest bet here: since I wasn’t entirely confident that it will make a difference, I considered its low price a risk worth taking.
 Cheaper products had bad reviews and other air purifiers that had similar or better reviews were a lot more expensive.

-So I placed my order on Gearbest, which is a site that usually ships directly from China, but might have options to send from the EU, US or other parts of the world – you just have to check out and see.
+So I placed my order on Gearbest, which is a site that usually ships directly from China (where the air purifier is made), but might have options to send from the EU, US or other parts of the world – you just have to check out and see.

-Now, it’s worth mentioning that there are a few models available out there: we have the original Mi Air Purifier, we have the Xiaomi Mi Air Purifier 2, there’s the 2s, an International Version… but all in all, apart from some minor design differences, these products are basically the same thing.
+Now, it’s worth mentioning that there are a few models available out there: I initially bought the original Mi Air Purifier, but there are more recent versions as well, like the Xiaomi Mi Air Purifier 2s, the 3… but all in all, apart from some minor design differences, these products are basically the same thing.

 How does the Mi Air Purifier work?